-Figure 4: Relative abundance of Beetles (Coleoptera) in mustard crop in district Layyah. which means that there is less variation among the group mean.
-The p- value is less than 0.001, indicating that habitat is highly significant (Table 6).
+Figure 4: Relative abundance of Beetles (Coleoptera) in mustard crop in district Layyah.
+The analysis of variance (ANOVA) to compare the mean difference of mustard crop regarding the abundance of beetles.
+F-ratio is greater than 0.05, which means that there is less variation among the group mean.
+The p- value is less than 0.001, indicating that habitat is highly significant (Table 4.6).